 While SAFe’s primary focus is development value streams, these value streams serve one purpose: enabling the enterprise’s operational value streams to achieve targeted business outcomes.
 Therefore, the operational value streams inform some of the local context KPIs associated with development value streams.
 These are typically different from value stream to value stream within a portfolio.
 For example:

 - Some development value streams support revenue generation directly, making revenue a likely KPI.
 Other metrics—such as operating margin, market share, or solution usage—may provide additional insights.

 - Other development value streams are emerging offerings.
 In this case, although return on investment would seem to be an obvious KPI choice, ROI is a lagging economic measure and not be useful for measuring early-stage investment.
 Instead, non-financial, Innovation Accounting KPIs offer faster feedback.

 - Some development value streams are primarily cost centers, serving internal operational value streams.
 In this case, other measures may be more relevant, including:

 - Absolute costs and ratios for new development versus sustainment

 - Output measures like feature cycle, rather than outcome measures

 As we’ve indicated, KPIs are specific to the type of value stream, so only fairly general guidance can be provided.
 The following tips provide some aids for establishing value stream KPIs:

-- Good KPIs focus on desired business outcomes.
-They are objective, quantitative, and measurable
+- Good KPIs focus on objective, quantitative, and measurable desired business outcomes

 - Strategic theme OKRs and operational value KPIs are primary sources of development value stream KPIs